pi-dissertacoes/pi-dissertacoes.github.io/docs/The Platform/4-UseCases.md

     - Makes use of the system as a potential user of the services provided by that system;
 - __Teacher__
     - Makes use of the system as a potential user of the services provided by that system;
+- __Course Director__
+    - Responsible for ensure that a given dissertation is only applied to that course, if applicable.
 - __Admin__
     - Responsible for ensuring that the system is properly working, and intermediate contact between the other actors.